kwaimind/vamos/README.md

 `vamos` is a simple tool to run the correct package manager when jumping between projects or in monorepo environments.

+This came from a frustration of trying to run `pnpm` in a `yarn` package.

 It looks for the closest `package.json` file and detects the package manager using:
 1. The `engines` field in package.json (preferred)
 2. Lockfile detection (package-lock.json, pnpm-lock.yaml, yarn.lock, bun.lockb)